 Here is how to disable OneDrive completely in Office 365:

-- This opens the permissions popup for user profiles service.
-By default, “Personal Site creation” permission is enabled for all users through “Everyone except external users” group.
+- This opens the permissions popup for the user profiles service.
+By default, “Personal Site creation” permission is enabled for all users through the “Everyone except external users” group.

 - Uncheck the Create Personal Site permission check box (and check Disable OneDrive if available!) to disable OneDrive for all users.

-From now on, users will not be able to create their MySite or OneDrive, which stops OneDrive sites from being created.
+From now on, users will be unable to create their OneDrive, which stops OneDrive sites from being created.
 To enable OneDrive for business back, tick those checkboxes again!